-Based on the American Society for the Prevention of Cruelty to Animals, there are at least 10% of cats that develop elimination problems.
+According to the American Society for the Prevention of Cruelty to Animals, at least 10% of cats develop elimination problems.
 While a few do not use their litter boxes at all, others would either use it from time to time…then stop all of a sudden.
 If this happens more than once, there could be a problem.

 Determining the reasons behind it can help avoid defecation accidents in every part of your house.

 There are many medical conditions that may cause your cats to poop uncomfortably in their litter boxes.
 These should be addressed and ruled out immediately by going to the veterinarian.

-Some clinical signs of the anal sac disease are diarrhea, scooting or dragging of the anal area, and licking and biting of the tail.
+Some clinical signs of anal sac disease are diarrhea, scooting or dragging of the anal area, and licking and biting of the tail.
 It is a painful thing for cats and causes stress.
 There could even be bloody areas around the rectum if it is a severe case.